• Home

 Aug 8, 2018

 Fiction fills me with wonder, possibilities, truth, wisdom, beauty, hope.
 Following are books I commend to you.
-Some of my all-time favorites stay at the top of the list, particularly solarpunk:
+One of my all-time favorites is at the top of the list.
+See the full Great Reads for all the books, many solarpunk or diverse speculative fiction:

 • A Half-Built Garden by Ruthanna Emrys is one of the best solarpunk books I’ve read.
 Keeping at top of list!